Sarek: Star Trek: The Original Series

 Sarek was born in 2165.
 He is the son of Skon of Vulcan and the grandson of Solkar (the first Vulcan ambassador to Earth).
 Sarek was married twice, and had two sons.
 Prior to his first marriage, he had a relationship with a Vulcan princess which produced Sarek's first son Sybok, a character not developed until the fifth feature film in the late 1980s.
-Sarek later married Amanda Grayson, a native of the planet Earth.
+Sarek later married Amanda Grayson, a native of the planet Earth, with whom he had Spock.
 After Amanda's death, Sarek married Perrin, also human, who survived his death.
 Sarek and Perrin had no children together.

 Sarek's second son, Spock, entered Starfleet Academy.
 Sarek opposed the decision because he wanted Spock to enter the Vulcan Science Academy which he had arranged for years before and the two were estranged for 18 years.
 Following a mission on the Enterprise where Spock helped save Sarek's life, father and son are reconciled in the episode "Journey to Babel", with Mark Lenard portraying the first appearance of Sarek.